-About MeI am a Doctoral student in the group of James Sethna at Cornell University.
-I was born and raised in Ashland, Missouri and completed my undergraduate study at the University of Missouri - Columbia.
+About MeI am a Computational Physics PhD student in the group of James Sethna at Cornell University.
+I grew up in Ashland, Missouri and completed my undergraduate study at the University of Missouri - Columbia.

 Currently, I am working on applying ideas from dynamical systems theory to the Renormalization Group for the Non-Equilibrium Random Field Ising Model.